leigh-hackspace/website-hugo/content/_index.md

 ---
 title: Welcome!
-subtitle: Leigh Hackspace is an accessible workspace, where members come together to learn new skills, share ideas and build awesome things!
+subtitle: Leigh Hackspace is a social enterprise created for the benefit of our members and the wider Leigh community.
 layout: home
 ---

-Leigh Hackspace is a maker community and makerspace open to all creatives, programmers and hackers in the North West.
-Simply put, it’s a social workspace where you are free to use the tools and facilities we provide to build, make, and create whatever you like.

-We also host a number of events and workshops, as well as offering private artist studios and a shared co-working area.

 {{< open >}}